 Depending on where you live, sellers and realtors may or may not be required to disclose deaths on the property.
 In California, realtors and sellers have to disclose a death in the home if it occurred in the past three years.
 Otherwise, the legal language is tricky regarding “psychologically impacted” homes.

-Because a stigmatized property can be difficult to sell, it can negatively affect the value of a home.
-Sellers may also find that the home remains on the market for much longer than it normally would otherwise, which can become a financial burden to them.
+Because a stigmatized property can be challenging to sell, it can negatively affect the value of a home.
+Sellers may also find that the home remains on the market for much longer than it usually would otherwise, which can become a financial burden to them.

 But don’t let that turn you away from stigmatized properties.
 The good news is that many buyers aren’t turned away by a property’s reputation and are looking for a good deal.
 Since these homes can remain on the market, they are treasures to buyers who can look past the home’s reputation, both purported and real.